 - Unsalted nuts and nut butter (organic if available)

 - For baking utilize brown rice flour, coconut, or almond flour.
 (You can also grind your own unbleached, whole wheat at certain places in different cities, but this is not convenient, or time-saving at this time in your life.
 Although, it is very healthy and should be considered.)

 - Heavy paper plates for lunch

 - Lots of good herbs and spices for seasoning your food

 - Create a Routine that includes: meal planning, list-making, grocery shopping, and meal prep.
-During scheduled times, have children doing chores, TV time, nap time, quiet play in their room, or you can schedule for these items during your kid’s extracurricular classes outside of the home.
+During scheduled times, have children doing chores, TV time, nap time, and quiet play in their room, or you can schedule these items during your kid’s extracurricular classes outside of the home.
 Much can also be done before the family gets up or after everyone goes to bed.
 Here’s a throwback podcast from Jamie to assist you with creating the perfect routine for your family.